WebApplicationDevel/mysqlservice_php/README.md

 # mysqlservice_php
-MySql Web Service for PHP
+MySql Web Service for PHP uses the pdo.